The super robot, Mazinger Z!

 - Panda Z: Affectionate Parody replacing the original characters with animals.
 Made in 2004.

 - Shin Mazinger: A new series, Shin Mazinger Impact!
 Z Chapter, began airing in April 2009.
-It is sort of a reboot.
+It is largely a reboot of the original Mazinger Z, but with nods to other Nagai works like Z Mazinger, Violence Jack and Demon Lord Dante.
 Go Nagai wrote a one-shot story set in that continuity.

 - Shin Mazinger Zero: Shin Mazinger Zero is a manga that was released in 2009 in the magazine Champion Red, created by Go Nagai and Yoshiaki Tabata.
-It has no connection with Shin Mazinger, but it is connected with the original anime, and in a nutshell is what you have when the Mazinger Z original manga meets Neon Genesis Evangelion.
+It has no connection with Shin Mazinger (in spite of the similar names), but it is connected with the original anime, and in a nutshell is what you have when the Mazinger Z original manga meets Neon Genesis Evangelion.
 The manga is nine-volume-long and a sequel is being published.

 - Mazinger Otome: A digital comic published in 2009 by Go Nagai and Mikio Tachibana.
 In this alternate story, Go Nagai classic Super Robots (Mazinger-Z, Great Mazinger, Grendizer, Kotetsu Jeeg) are Robot Girls.

 - Mazinkaiser SKL: Made in 2011, it has nothing to do with the previous Mazinkaiser series.
 A digital manga based on this story was made by Go Nagai and Kazumi Hoshi.